 Founded by a gay man, MCC has never wavered from the belief that the, “acceptance and blessing of gay people, including marriage and ordination, is central to the theology of this religion.”
 Women have never been excluded from ordination and the current Moderator – the denomination’s global leader – is Rev. Elder Dr. Nancy Wilson.

-MCC supports the Employment Non-Discrimination Act (ENDA).
+MCC supports a comprehensive LGBT non-discrimination bill .
 Its efforts in advocating for President Obama’s executive order against discrimination in the work place were recognized when MCC Moderator Rev. Dr. Nancy Wilson was invited to attend the signing at the White House.
-In a related statement, Rev. Wilson said,

 As a denomination founded for the purpose of providing a home for LGBT Christians, MCC holds a unique place in the American landscape.
 Its growth over the last four decades has been significant and its ability to evolve with the changing times has been exemplary.
 Many LGBT Christians seeking a spiritual community will find MCC the perfect solution, others can look to the church’s work for guidance on transforming their own communities.